expo/expo/docs/pages/versions/v39.0.0/sdk/branch.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';

-> **Android Support Update:** You now have the option to include Branch in your Android builds built with SDK34+.
-Please follow the configuration steps below to do so.
-We previously had removed Branch support for Android builds which you can more about in [this blog post](https://blog.expo.io/changes-to-expo-branch-support-d002c4bc564e).

-**`expo-branch`** provides support for the [Branch](https://branch.io/) SDK, which is used for install referalls and attribution with deep links.
+**`expo-branch`** provides support for the [Branch](https://branch.io/) SDK, which is used for install referalls and attribution with deep links. **This module only works in standalone apps &mdash; you will need to [build a standalone app](/distribution/building-standalone-apps/) in order to test it, rather than using Expo client.**

 <PlatformsSection android emulator ios simulator />

 ## Installation

 For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-branch`.
-In a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, you should use [react-native-branch-deep-linking](https://github.com/BranchMetrics/react-native-branch-deep-linking) instead.
+In a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, you should use [react-native-branch-deep-linking-attribution](https://github.com/BranchMetrics/react-native-branch-deep-linking-attribution) instead.

-## Configuration (standalone apps only)
+## Configuration

 - Add the **Branch Key** to your `app.json` in the section `android.config.branch.apiKey` and `ios.config.branch.apiKey`.
 You can find your key on [this page](https://dashboard.branch.io/account-settings/app) of the Branch Dashboard.
 - Add a **linking scheme** to your `app.json` in the `scheme` section if you don't already have one.
 - On iOS, the `Branch` module will automatically be bundled with your `.ipa`.
 For Android, `expo-branch` must be present in your dependencies in `package.json` at the time `expo build:android` is run in order for the module to be bundled with your `.apk`.

-### Enable Branch support for universal links (iOS only)
+### Enable Branch support for Universal Links (iOS only)

-Branch can track universal links from domains you associate with your app. **Note:** Expo won't forward these to your JS via the normal Linking API.
+Branch can track universal links from domains you associate with your app. **Note:** Universal Links handled by Branch won't be forwarded to the [Linking](../linking/) module.

 - Enable associated domains on [Apple's Developer Portal](https://developer.apple.com/account/ios/identifier/bundle) for your app id.
 To do so go in the `App IDs` section and click on your app id.
 Select `Edit`, check the `Associated Domains` checkbox and click `Done`.